rtgOnTop/rtgOnTop/readme.md

 # 👋 Hey there!
-I'm Ricky Howard Stone, contact me via phone number, 7173051840, I am 33 going on 34 🥳
+I'm Ricky Howard Stone

+- contact me via phone number, 7173051840,
+- I am 33 going on 34 🥳

 🎯 Focused on learning, building, and sharing — one line of code at a time.